PennLINC/xcp_d/docs/workflows.rst

 In this mode, XCP-D will generate PennLINC-preferred outputs, such as the NiPreps-format HTML report and the LINC QC file.

+All denoised BOLD data, including dense time series, parcellated time series, and correlation matrices, will be censored.

 Required Parameters
 -------------------